Kristóf Domonkos

-Kristóf Domonkos (born 17 August 1998) is a Slovak footballer who plays for Ružomberok as a midfielder.
+Kristóf Domonkos (born 17 August 1998) is a Slovak footballer who currently plays for KFC Komárno as a midfielder.

 Club career

+Early career

+Domonkos played in the youth academy DAC 1904 Dunajská Streda.
+He also played for the under-16 and under-17 categories at Slovan Bratislava.

 MFK Ružomberok

 Domonkos made his Fortuna Liga debut for Ružomberok against Žilina on 14 February 2022.
 Ružomberok won the home fixture 5–1.
-Domonkos was replaced after some 67 minutes by Martin Boďa.
+Domonkos was replaced after some 67 minutes by Martin Boďa, who would score 3 minutes later.
+Domonkos would feature in the 2024 Slovak Cup final, coming on for Adam Tučný in the 67th minute and helping his club keep ahold of a 1–0 lead and winning the trophy.
+Domonkos would also appear in the final the next season, this time losing to Spartak Trnava 1–0.

+KFC Komárno

+On 9 January 2026, it was announced that Domonkos would be returning to KFC Komárno for the 3rd time.